EXPERIENCED LEGAL COUNSEL YOU CAN TRUST REACH OUT TODAY

 8. Judge has hearing and decides if prosecutor can prove a violation occurred.

 Every violation of probation does not result in a revocation and the defendant going to jail to serve their jail sentence.
 In fact, more often than not a violation of probation will not result in a defendant being sentenced to serve their full jail sentence.
-If the defendant hires a lawyer and follows the advice of their lawyer, jail time is often avoided or at least minimized.
+If the defendant hires a good criminal defense lawyer and follows the advice of their lawyer, jail time is often avoided or at least minimized.
 Here are couple of common ways that a violation of probation works out.

 1. Prosecutor never files a motion to revoke because they never discover that a violation occurred.
 Depending on the type of probation you are on and the jurisdiction you are in, this is pretty common.
 Obviously, you are taking a chance anytime you do something that is a violation of the terms of your probation.
 It is always the safe play to adhere to the terms and conditions.